Rosoner/best-hotels/README.md

 Get User Details Send an authorized GET request.
 The service will return the record of the user, associated with the passed-in session token.

-Start the client with command "npm run dev".
+Start the client, "npm i" and after that with command "npm run dev".